kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/migrate-loadbalancer-iolb-to-octavia/guide.en-gb.md

 ---
 title: How to migrate from LoadBalancer for MKS (IOLB) to Public Cloud LoadBalancer (Octavia)
-excerpt: "How do I migrate from a LoadBalancer for MKS (IOLB) to a LoadBalancer for the Public Cloud (Octavia) and how do I change my DNS"
+excerpt: "How do I migrate from a LoadBalancer for MKS (IOLB) to a LoadBalancer for the Public Cloud (Octavia)"
 updated: 2025-01-17
 ---

 ## Objective

-The purpose of this guide is to help OVHcloud Managed Kubernetes Service (MKS) users migrate from their Ingress LoadBalancer (IOLB), which will be deprecated from version MKS 1.32, to the Public Cloud LoadBalancer (Octavia).
+The purpose of this guide is to help OVHcloud Managed Kubernetes Service (MKS) to migrate from an existing [Loadbalancer for Kubernetes](/links/public-cloud/load-balancer-kubernetes) to a [Public Cloud Load Balancer](/links/public-cloud/load-balancer).

+[Loadbalancer for Kubernetes](/links/public-cloud/load-balancer-kubernetes) is the default Load Balancer for MKS clusters using Kubernetes versions >1.30.

+[Loadbalancer for Kubernetes](/links/public-cloud/load-balancer-kubernetes) is deprecated for MKS clusters using Kubernetes versions >1.31.

 It explains the steps required to make this transition safely, minimising service interruptions.
 Finally, it provides recommendations on DNS management, in particular reducing the TTL, to optimise the propagation of changes and ensure a smooth migration.